What to Do When on Medicaid and You Receive an Inheritance

 Modern Half a Loaf Strategy

-With this strategy, one gifts approximately half of his / her “excess” (the amount over Medicaid’s asset limit) assets to a loved one and buys a short term Medicaid compliant annuity with the rest of the assets.
+With this strategy, one gifts approximately half of their “excess” (the amount over Medicaid’s asset limit) assets to a loved one and buys a short-term Medicaid Compliant Annuity with the rest of the assets.
 Essentially, an annuity takes a lump sum of cash and converts it into an income stream.
-The income from the annuity allows one to pay for his / her long term care during the penalization period for gifting assets to a loved one.
-Please note that in New York, short term annuities are prohibited.
-However, this planning strategy can still work by utilizing a short term Medicaid compliant promissory note (essentially a loan agreement) instead.
+The income from the annuity allows one to pay for their long-term care during the penalization period for gifting assets to a loved one.
+Note that New York prohibits short-term annuities.
+However, this planning strategy can still work by utilizing a short-term Medicaid Compliant Promissory Note (essentially a loan agreement) instead.

 Getting Help to Avoid Disqualification

-Medicaid recipients should contact a Medicaid planner as soon as possible upon knowledge they will be receiving, or have received, an inheritance.
+Medicaid recipients should contact a Medicaid Planner as soon as possible upon knowledge they will be receiving, or have received, an inheritance.
 In fact, it is highly encouraged one do so prior to reporting the inheritance to the Medicaid agency.
-Professional Medicaid planners can assist Medicaid beneficiaries in many ways.
-They are knowledgeable on how inheritance should be handled in each specific state, can help implement planning strategies to restructure the inheritance to maximize the amount the Medicaid recipient and his / her family can retain, and can work quickly to resolve the situation without the Medicaid recipient losing Medicaid coverage or the ability to cover their long term care costs if there is a period of Medicaid disqualification.
-Find a professional Medicaid planner.
+Professional Medicaid Planners can assist Medicaid beneficiaries in many ways.
+They are knowledgeable on how inheritance should be handled in each specific state, can help implement planning strategies to restructure the inheritance to maximize the amount the Medicaid recipient and their family can retain, and can work quickly to resolve the situation without the Medicaid recipient losing Medicaid coverage or the ability to cover their long-term care costs if there is a period of Medicaid disqualification.
+Find a Professional Medicaid Planner.